Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

     # The server's daily charge on each nation.
 If a nation fails to pay this upkeep
     # all of it's member town are kicked and the Nation is removed.
     price_nation_upkeep: '100.0'
+    # Uses total number of towns in the nation to determine upkeep instead of nation level (Number of Residents)
+    # calculated by (number of towns in nation X price_nation_upkeep).
+    nation_pertown_upkeep: 'false'
+    # If set to true, the per-town-upkeep system will be modified by the Nation Levels' upkeep modifiers.
+    nation_pertown_upkeep_affected_by_nation_level_modifier: 'false'
     # The server's daily charge on each town.
 If a town fails to pay this upkeep
     # all of it's residents are kicked and the town is removed.
     price_town_upkeep: '10.0'